 Here are some tips you can use in your design.

-- If your site has dry/mesic soils, sow a single seed mix evenly across the land.
+- For sites with dry/mesic soils, use a single seed mix evenly distributed.

-- If soil moisture varies, apply separate seed mixes suited to the different soil moisture conditions.
+- If soil moisture varies across the site, apply separate seed mixes tailored to the different soil conditions.

 Finally, use the following seed rate depending on your site’s conditions.